All Episodes

 Thanks.

-Well, okay, what does let's examine, always got to go through sort of a series of questions.
+Always got to go through sort of a series of questions.

-What does Colin Powell as a vice president do for John McCain that he doesn't know how does he help John McCain?
+What does Colin Powell as a vice president do for John McCain that he doesn't know?

-Uh pro-choice, pro-gun control, uh pro-affirmative action.
+Pro-choice, pro-gun control, pro-affirmative action.

 I can't do it.

-Maybe I I I appreciate it, Bill.
+I appreciate it, Bill.

 We really need a black guy.

-Uh listen, I love the idea.
+Listen, I love the idea.

-And I would take that any day of the week, and then we could start to talk history ourselves.
+God, I would take that any day of the week, and then we could start to talk history ourselves.

-History being made is always kind of a compelling and interesting thing.
+You know, history being made is always kind of a compelling and interesting thing.

-So I envy the Democrats that a little bit, and that's not me saying that John McCain should absolutely run with a woman or absolutely run uh with an African American.
+And that's not me saying that John McCain should absolutely run with a woman or absolutely run with an African-American.

-I think that'd be uh that'd be delightful.
+I think that'd be delightful.

 I also love anything that happens.